shariq1989/cookbook/content/recipe/kimchi_jigae.md

 {{< figure src="/images/korean3.jpg" class="instructionFigure">}}

-3. In a [dutch oven](https://amzn.to/3lC91Pi) or [earthenware pot](https://amzn.to/3soWXDL), saute the Kimchi until it becomes soft.
+3. In a [dutch oven](https://amzn.to/3lC91Pi) or [earthenware pot](https://amzn.to/3soWXDL), saute the kimchi until it becomes soft.
 Set it aside.
-4. In the same pot, add 1 tbsp sesame oil over medium heat.
-Then add the onion, garlic, and scallion whites.
+4. In the same [pot]((https://amzn.to/3lC91Pi)), add 1 tbsp sesame oil over medium heat.
+Then add the onion, garlic, and the scallion whites.
 Cook until onions become translucent and soften for about 8 minutes.

 {{< figure src="/images/sdj1.jpg" class="instructionFigure">}}

-5. Add the reserved stock to the pot.
+5. Add the reserved stock.
 Cover cook for 5-7 minutes over medium heat.
 Then, open and stir in the reserved Kimchi.

 {{< figure src="/images/sdj4.jpg" class="instructionFigure">}}

-6. Next, add the tofu and let the mixture simmer for a few minutes before gently stirring in the reserved spice mixture- careful not to break up the tofu.
+6. Next, add the tofu and set the[ Instant Pot](https://amzn.to/3DpZGSo) to saute mode for a few minutes before gently stirring in the spice mixture- careful not to break up the tofu.

 {{< figure src="/images/sdj7.jpg" class="instructionFigure">}}